In this day and age, oral antibiotics are popped like candy.

 FOUR – stress hormones again, by manipulating serotonin and other neurotransmitters.

-The lactobacillus rhamnosus in yogurt is merely one species; there are thousands more with unique and uncharted benefits.
+Lactobacillus rhamnosus from yogurt is merely one gut bacteria species; there are thousands more with unique and uncharted benefits.
 In short, improving your gut flora is an unmissable hidden acne strategy.
-In fact, like with overall health, it’s possibly the most interesting area of new acne research today.
+In fact, it might be the most interesting new area of acne research today.

 Why aloe vera is the nemesis of red and inflamed acne

-Taking antibiotics for acne will set your gut bacteria back months, or even years.
+Taking oral antibiotics for acne could set your gut bacteria back years.
 Your mission: avoid them at all costs!

 Antibiotics make your acne bacteria stronger

-What’s worse is that if you pop antibiotics like candy, then you are potentially worsening your acne in the long run by making p.acnes bacteria resistant.
+What’s worse is that if you pop antibiotics like candy, you are potentially worsening your acne in the long run.

-You’ve almost certainly seen the terrifying news stories about bacterial resistant to antibiotics.
+You’ve almost certainly seen the terrifying news stories about bacterial resistance to antibiotics.
 Well, the same concept applies to p.acnes bacteria.
-Thanks to millions of antibiotics being dished out yearly, common antibiotics such as clindamcyin are becoming weaker and weaker, as the crafty p.acnes continually adapts.
+Thanks to millions of antibiotics being dished out yearly, common antibiotics such as clindamcyin are becoming weaker and weaker, as the crafty p.acnes organism continually adapts.

 Mainstream dermatologists are now reverting back to other treatments, and one Australian paper from 1998 stated that antibiotic-resistant acne forms rose sharply from 20% in 1978 to 62% in 1996.
 Who knows what’s happened since then?
 Acne antibiotics are pretty diverse, including doxycycline and minocycline, but p.acnes is growing stronger against each of them.